 Clinical trial expenses result from obligations under contracts with vendors, consultants and clinical site agreements in connection with conducting clinical trials.
 The financial terms of these contracts are subject to negotiations, which vary from contract to contract and may result in payment flows that do not match the periods over which materials or services are provided to the Company.
 The appropriate level of clinical trial expenses is reflected in the Company's condensed consolidated financial statements by matching period expenses with period services and efforts expended.
 These expenses are recorded according to the progress of the clinical trial as measured by patient progression and the timing of various aspects of the clinical trial.
 Clinical trial accrual estimates are determined through discussions with internal clinical personnel and outside service providers as to the progress or state of completion of clinical trials, or the services completed.
-Services.
-During the course of a clinical trial, the

-Company may adjust the rate of clinical expense recognized if actual results differ from management's estimates.
+Service provider status is then compared to the contractually obligated fees to be paid for such services.
+During the course of a clinical trial, the Company may adjust the rate of clinical expense recognized if actual results differ from management's estimates.